TheNoumanDev/Flutter-Bytewise-Fellowship/README.md

 #### Project 1:
 - `Voice Assistant With ChatGPT and DALL-E` - Here i created a simple app using using voice assistant package and then show the responses using ChatGPT API and if he asked for a image then generate response from DALL-E API [Click Here to see the work](./Project1)

+#### Project 2:
+- `E-Commerce Project` - This is a Flutter e-commerce project that allows users to browse and purchase products.
+The app includes features like user authentication, product listings, shopping cart functionality, and order placement.
+It is connected to Firebase for user management and data storage.
+[Click Here to see the work](./Project2)